jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Operation-Guide/Backup/Download-Bckup.md

 	- The validity period of intranet address and internet address is 24 hours;
 	- English quotation marks shall be added to URL when download using wget;
-	- If the virtual machine is in the same region with the virtual database, you are recommended to use the intranet address for downloading;
+	- If the Virtual Machines is in the same region with the virtual database, you are recommended to use the intranet address for downloading;

 ## Related Reference